 Background

 A marine radiobeacon transmits omni-directionally.
-Its signal reaches the receiver via by two main paths, groundwave and skywave.
+Its signal reaches the receiver by two main paths: groundwave and skywave.
 The groundwave-propagated component travels over the surface of the Earth.
 The skywave-propagated one is refracted by the ionosphere and is more prevalent at night.

 Groundwave propagation